 Injuries: population surveys

-Injury information in population surveys is self reported and defined as any accident where advice was sought from a doctor, nurse or other health professional, or which caused time to be taken off work.
-Participants in the 2011 SHeS were asked to recall any accidents they had had in the 12 months prior to the interview which fitted this definition.
+Injury information in population surveys is self reported and defined as any accident which resulted in injury or physical harm where advice was sought from a doctor, nurse or other health professional, or which caused time to be taken off work or school.
+Participants in the 2015 SHeS were asked to recall any accidents they had had in the 12 months prior to the interview which fitted this definition.
 Accident rates, however, are based only on those accidents about which advice was sought from a doctor or which required a visit to hospital.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.